Philippine peso: Fake denominations

 In 2017, a one-peso coin that was allegedly minted in 1971 was said to bear the design of the novel Noli Me Tángere by Jose Rizal on the reverse.
 The coin was allegedly sold for up to ₱1,000,000.
 The holder of the coin was interviewed by Kapuso Mo, Jessica Soho about this, but potential buyers made no serious offers to purchase the coin, and the BSP said that it did not release any coin of the said design.
 The BSP also mentioned that the coin is thinner than the circulating coin, which suggests that someone might have tampered with it and replaced it with a different design.

 In June 2018, a Facebook page posted a ₱10,000 note with a portrait of President Ramon Magsaysay on the front and a water buffalo and Mount Pinatubo on the back.
 The Bangko Sentral ng Pilipinas did not issue this banknote and stressed that only 6 denominations were in current circulation (20, 50, 100, 200, 500 and 1,000 pesos).
 The Facebook page of the BSP said that it was fake.
 The signature was also of former governor of the Bangko Sentral ng Pilipinas Amando Tetangco Jr. It was found out that the photo was from a different user who found a fake 10,000 peso banknote in a book at a library.

 Rumour about folded banknotes

 In July 2022, a Facebook user posted a ₱1,000 banknote (polymer variant) that was slightly folded, and complained that SM Supermalls rejected it as it was folded.
 The user warned the public to not fold their ₱1,000 polymer banknotes.
 SM Supermalls through Facebook and the BSP later stated officially that folded polymer notes were accepted.

 Demonetization

 A proposal to demonetize ₱500 and ₱1000 bills to deter graft and corruption in the government is currently being studied.
-However, according to BSP, the proposal will hurt the economy and is not simple, and may cause damage than good.
+However, according to BSP, the proposal will hurt the economy and is not simple, and may cause more damage than good.